ButterCMS/buttercms-go/README.md

 ```

 ## Usage
-To include this package in your Go code, simple use `import "ButterCMS"` at the top of your file
+To include this package in your Go code, simply use `import "ButterCMS"` at the top of your file

 ## Example Usage
 ```